Cannabis for chronic pain

 Chronic Pain Signs of pain remain active in the nervous system for months or even years.
 This situation can cause a person to pay a physical and mental price.

 Most chronic sources of pain are rooted in headaches, joint pain, pain, and back pain.
-Other types of chronic pain include tendonitis, sinus pain, wrist tunnel syndrome, and pain that affect certain areas of the body such as shoulders, neck, and pelvis.
+Other types of chronic pain include tendinitis, sinus pain, wrist tunnel syndrome, and pain that affect certain areas of the body such as shoulders, neck, and pelvis.
 In addition, muscle pain and general nerves may develop into chronic pain.

 The causes of this condition are the cause of injury, trauma, infection, or persistent pain that has not been treated.
 There are people who suffer from chronic pain even in the absence of injury and evidence of damage to the body.
 The price that the patient suffering from these pains also pays is mental.
 Those suffering from this condition may be stress, anxiety, depression, anger and fatigue.
 These conditions interact with pain in many ways and may reduce body function in the production of natural pain killers.
 Moreover, the continuation of these conditions may cause an increase in substances that increase the sensation of pain and thus create a vicious circle for the patient.

-Cannabis for chronic pain – For more than 5000 years, cannabis has been used to treat a wide range of diseases such as pain, neurolagia, migraines, dysmenorrhea.
+Cannabis for chronic pain – For more than 5000 years, cannabis has been used to treat a wide range of diseases such as pain, neuralgia, migraines, dysmenorrhea.
 Cannabis has also been used to treat nausea, soothes muscle, and treats anxieties and restlessness in terminal illnesses and has shown many wonderful virtues.
 In recent years, the world of science has succeeded in uncovering the endocannabinoid system, thus providing a rationale for clinical research.
 In addition, there was an explosion of information regarding patient-specific evidence of the therapeutic effects of cannabis.
 Few experiments involving a single dose were carried out in the 1970s, but the conclusions were debated.
 Very little is done in the field because of four major obstacles.
 The first is an authoritative and standard source.
 Until recent years, loyal sources with medical standards did not exist.
 The second obstacle is the difficulty in the method of administering the material.
 Smoking is an effective method of administration, but modern medicine does not accept inhalation of carcinogenic substances formed in smoke in response to the fire.
 Not only is this consumption unacceptable in the medical world, it is also almost impossible in a clinical trial.
 Because it is an oily substance, it is difficult to use in the mist (a device that converts fluid into aspiration spray).
 Moreover, it causes irritation at the sound and trachea, although cannabis evaporative equipment is common.

 Administration through the digestive system is common but very slow.
 The effect begins about an hour and a half after taking, the absorption is very varied among the experimenters and there is a significant initial effect.
 This makes it difficult to provide a quick and accurate solution for a person suffering from chronic pain, but it can be a treatment for a person who is accustomed to taking the substance in such a way and requires continual taking.
 The method of use under the tongue may provide rapid absorption without significant initial effect but no clinical trials have proven effective.

 Cannabis for chronic pain – A comprehensive study conducted in Canada in 2002 used questionnaires to examine the effects of cannabis on patients suffering from non-cancer-related chronic pain and associated therapies.
 The research was carried out by many organizations including the Pain Center of McGill University and the University of Delaware in Nova Scotia, Canada.
-The researchers included a questionnaire on the patient’s demographics (questions about age, gender and tobacco use), pain characteristics (cause, location and duration of pain), use of analgesics and cannabis use.
-Characterization of cannabis is divided into smoke of flowers, leaves, hashish and oil.
+The researchers included a questionnaire on the patient’s demographics (questions about age, gender and tobacco use), pain characteristics (cause, location, and duration of pain), use of analgesics and cannabis use.
+Characterization of cannabis is divided into the smoke of flowers, leaves, hashish, and oil.
 In the cannabis consumer group, users were also divided into leisure consumers or consumers for medical reasons, and these were required to answer the amount of material used and frequency.
 The efficiency of use marked patients in the Lycert ranking of six points (0 – without relief, 5 – strong relief).
 Two hundred and twenty questionnaires were sent out of which two hundred and seventeen were returned.
 Of all the questionnaires, thirty-two (15%) patients said they used marijuana to treat chronic pain, and they were classified as pain patients.
 The demographics of this group showed that fifteen of the pain patients were under forty, fifteen were between the ages of forty and forty-nine and fifty-fifty to nine.
 The patients are gender-disaggregated for seventeen women and fifteen men, 20 of whom are tobacco consumers and 12 are not tobacco consumers.
 When responding to the effects of cannabis on chronic pain, three percent responded that cannabis had a slight effect, 50 percent said there was some effect on the pain, and 47 percent said cannabis had a significant effect on pain.

 Cannabis for chronic pain – Although a long way for patients with chronic pain and for pain medicine researchers and doctors, firsthand evidence of patients is flooding the community of medical cannabis patients with wonder and questions.
-Is it possible to confirm and improve the positive effects of cannabis plant on chronic pain and how to achieve treatment involving few side effects, if at all.
+Is it possible to confirm and improve the positive effects of the cannabis plant on chronic pain and how to achieve treatment involving few side effects, if at all?